nick-lehmann/SnakeCharmerGuide/games/README.md

 1. Define a variable called "rain" and one called "grass"
 2. With an "if" check if there is enough grass to make a chocolate
-3. If enough, print how many choccolates we can have, otherwise be sad
+3. If enough, print how many chocolates we can have, otherwise be sad

 Bonus Points: Give the cow a name and print it

 ### 🤺 Ninjas [If/Else]

 We need to fight 50 dragons.
-A ninja can defat 3 dragons.
+A ninja can defeat 3 dragons.
 Do we win or loose?

 1. Define a variable "ninjas" and one "dragons" and print if we win or loose based on the variables